On the inclusion of non-concurrent controls in platform trials with an interim analysis: Discussion

 \section{Discussion}

 Existing methods for NCC inclusion have not accounted for interim analyses.
 We demonstrated that model-based approaches used to adjust for time trends in platform trials can introduce a positive bias and inflate type I error rates once futility interim analyses are included, even in the absence of actual time trends.
-In particular, conducting an interim analysis in one arm affects the treatment effect estimation in other arms when non-concurrent controls are used.
+Similarly, efficacy stopping may lead to negative bias and deflation of the type I error rate.
+In this work, we showed that conducting an interim analysis in one arm affects the treatment effect estimation in other arms when non-concurrent controls are used.
 This occurs because the weight of the non-concurrent controls in the model-based estimator depends on the interim result of other arms.

+From the analytical expression for the bias, we can see that inflated or deflated marginal type I error rates of the unadjusted model-based estimator for Arm 2 are most pronounced when (i) borrowing from NCC is substantial (i.e., large $\varrho$), (ii) the interim decision for Arm 1 has a moderate probability of stopping or continuing (i.e., continuation probability of around 50\%), and (iii) period 1 and period 2 sample sizes are similar.
+Conversely, the inflation/deflation is negligible when NCC borrowing is minimal (i.e., $\varrho \approx 0$, for example when there is a very large sample size for the concurrent control in period 2), when the interim rule is extreme (meaning that Arm 1 almost always stops or continues), or when periods 1 and 2 substantially differ in sample sizes.

 To address this challenge in a platform trial with two experimental arms and two periods, we proposed mean adjusted treatment effect estimators for Arm 2, derived from the original model-based estimator by subtracting its estimated bias.
 This estimator adjusts for time trends while accounting for the interim analysis in Arm 1.
 Because the bias-adjusted estimator for Arm 2 depends on an estimate of the treatment effect $\theta_1$ of Arm 1, we considered several estimators.
 In a simulation study, we showed that using the CUMVUE to estimate $\theta_1$ minimized the bias of the bias-adjusted estimator of Arm 2 across all considered options.
-In none of the settings did we observe a positive bias that overestimated the treatment effect.